markqvist/NomadNet/README.md

  - An easy to use and bandwidth efficient markup language for writing pages
  - Page caching in browser

-## Current Status
-The current version of the program should be considered a beta release.
-The program works well, but there will most probably be bugs and possibly sub-optimal performance in some scenarios.

 ## How do I get started?
 The easiest way to install Nomad Network is via pip: